Shah Rukh Khan To Team Up With Atlee For A Masala Action Film? Read Inside Details Here

 Shah Rukh Khan In Talks With Atlee

 A Bollywood Hungama report stated that the 'Baadshah' of Bollywood is in talks with the 'Mersal' director.
-If things go as planned then the superstar might sign the dotted line.
+If things go as planned, then the superstar might sign on the dotted line.

 We Just Can't Wait For This Collaboration To Happen